AY2425S2-CS2113-W12-2/tp/README.md

 ## Documentation

-`/docs` folder contains a skeleton version of the project documentation.
+`/docs` folder contains the project documentation.

 Steps for publishing documentation to the public:
 1. If you are using this project template for an individual project, go your fork on GitHub.<br>
    If you are using this project template for a team project, go to the team fork on GitHub.
-1. Click on the `settings` tab.
+2. Click on the `settings` tab.
-1. Scroll down to the `GitHub Pages` section.
+3. Scroll down to the `GitHub Pages` section.
-1. Set the `source` as `master branch /docs folder`.
+4. Set the `source` as `master branch /docs folder`.
-1. Optionally, use the `choose a theme` button to choose a theme for your documentation.
+5. Optionally, use the `choose a theme` button to choose a theme for your documentation.